 |Cloudways Linode||10 ms|

 |Cloudways Vultr||10 ms|

 Load Testing 2 – Maintain Client Load (500 clients in 1 minute):

 Templ (32 ms), GreenGeeks (35 ms), and ChemiCloud (43 ms) secured top spots in Maintain Client load (500 clients in 1 minute) test.

-Cloudways results are impressive in simple load tests but when it comes to constant client load tests, their results are average apart from Vultr HF which produced some good results.
+Cloudways results are impressive in simple load tests, but their results are average apart from Vultr HF, which produced some good results when it comes to constant client load tests.

 - 400/500 – Response codes 400 and up are grouped into buckets of 4xx and 5xx.

 - Timeout – If a client does not receive any data for the configured timeout period.